Understanding World or Predicting Future? A Comprehensive Survey of World Models: Background and Categorization

-In the visionary article on the development of autonomous machine intelligence in 2022~\cite{lecun2022path}, Yann LeCun introduced the Joint Embedding Predictive Architecture (JEPA), a framework mirroring the human brain's structure.
-As illustrated in Figure~\ref{fig:intro}, JEPA comprises a perception module that processes sensory data, followed by a cognitive module that evaluates this information, effectively embodying the world model.
+\textbf{Self-supervised Learning.} In the visionary article on the development of autonomous machine intelligence in 2022~\cite{lecun2022path}, Yann LeCun introduced the Joint Embedding Predictive Architecture (JEPA), a framework mirroring the human brain's structure.
+As illustrated in Figure~\ref{fig:intro}, JEPA comprises a perception module that processes sensory data~(i.e., an encoder), followed by a cognitive module~(i.e., a predictor) that evaluates this information, effectively embodying the world model.
 This model allows the brain to assess actions and determine the most suitable responses for real-world applications.
-LeCun's framework is intriguing due to its incorporation of the dual-system concept, mirroring "fast" and "slow" thinking.
-System 1 involves intuitive, instinctive reactions: quick decisions made without a world model, such as instinctively dodging an oncoming person.
-In contrast, System 2 employs deliberate, calculated reasoning that considers the future state of the world.
-It extends beyond immediate sensory input, simulating potential future scenarios, like predicting events in a room over the next ten minutes and adjusting actions accordingly.
-This level of foresight requires constructing a world model to effectively guide decisions based on the anticipated dynamics and evolution of the environment.
-In this framework, the world model is essential for understanding and representing the external world.
-It models the state of the world using latent variables, which capture key information while filtering out redundancies.
+A key innovation of JEPA lies in its self-supervised learning paradigm, which enables the system to learn rich representations of the world without relying on extensive labeled data.
+Rather than predicting raw sensory inputs in pixel space, JEPA learns to predict abstract representations in a latent embedding space, making the learning process more efficient and robust.
+This approach allows the model to capture semantic relationships and causal structures in the data while avoiding the computational burden and potential pitfalls of pixel-level prediction, such as focusing on irrelevant details or noise.
+LeCun's framework is particularly intriguing due to its incorporation of the dual-system concept, mirroring "fast" and "slow" thinking.
+System 1 involves intuitive, instinctive reactions: quick decisions made without explicit world model consultation, such as instinctively dodging an oncoming person.
+In contrast, System 2 employs deliberate, calculated reasoning that leverages the learned world model to consider future states.
+It extends beyond immediate sensory input, simulating potential future scenarios through the self-supervised representations, like predicting events in a room over the next ten minutes and adjusting actions accordingly.
+This level of foresight requires constructing a world model that can effectively guide decisions based on the anticipated dynamics and evolution of the environment.
+In this framework, the world model is essential for understanding and representing the external world through self-supervised learning of latent variables, which capture key information while filtering out redundancies.
 This approach allows for a highly efficient, minimalistic representation of the world, facilitating optimal decision-making and planning for future scenarios.
+Building upon these principles, recent implementations such as V-JEPA~\cite{bardes2024revisiting} and V-JEPA2~\cite{assran2025v} have demonstrated the practical viability of video-based self-supervised learning, showing how JEPA architectures can learn rich spatiotemporal representations from unlabeled video data for downstream vision tasks.